About

 Yang Yu

-Intern Architect AIBC, M.Arch
+Architect AIBC, M.Arch, B.Des.

 Parker Albanese

-Intern Architect AIBC, CPHD, M.ARC
+Architect AIBC, CPHD, M.ARC

-Parker is an intern architect, AIBC and a Certified Passive House Designer.
+Parker is an architect, AIBC and a Certified Passive House Designer.
 He has completed a Master in Architecture degree at the University of British Columbia, School of Architecture and Landscape Architecture in January 2021, where he focused his research on how architecture may become more inclusive and welcoming towards otherness.
 His work has received many awards including the AIA Henry Adams Medal and was part of the RAIC Honour Roll.
 Parker is committed to creating spaces that foster community-building and become entangled to the cultures of the site.

 Intern Architect AIBC, M.arc